Beijzum/beijzum.github.io/docs/Uploading to GitHub.md

 ## Initializing Local Git Repository

-This section focuses on creating a `.git` directory to allow for version control in the terminal.
+This section focuses on creating a `.git` directory to allow for version control using the :octicons-terminal-24: terminal.

 1. Create a `.git` directory in the terminal by _typing_ the following: